LucknowAI/lucknowai.github.io/docs/layout/23-May-2024 Hack to Crack.md

 ### Summary:

-The "Hack to Crack 1.0" AI/ML Hackathon, hosted by [Community Name], provided participants with an exciting opportunity to tackle real-world problems using cutting-edge AI and ML technologies.
+The "Hack to Crack 1.0" AI/ML Hackathon, hosted by Lucknow AI Labs, provided participants with an exciting opportunity to tackle real-world problems using cutting-edge AI and ML technologies.
 This event fostered collaboration, innovation, and hands-on experience, allowing participants to showcase their skills in areas like computer vision, NLP, and cybersecurity.

 {: .note }
 > > Date: May 23-24, 2024